UCSF-CBI/c4/docs/about/roadmap.md

 **Who**: All TIPCC user are welcome to start using C4

-**What to expect**: The cluster can be considered fairly stable.
-However, there might be needs for further updates requiring reboots and early-termination of jobs.
-Avoid running jobs longer than 3-4 days.
+**Expectation**: The cluster can be considered fairly stable.
+However, there might be needs for further updates requiring reboots and early-termination of jobs.  **Avoid running jobs longer than 3-4 days**.

-### Accounts

-* [ ] Users that migrate are added to LDAP.
-Changes in LDAP will manually be mirrored on TIPCC
-* [ ] Only allow active accounts with up-to-date contact information (and keeping it up-to-date)
-* [ ] Password aging
+* [ ] Accounts: Password aging

-### Software

-* [ ] Some more EPEL package requests (probably not much)
+* [ ] Software: Some more EPEL package requests (probably not much)
-* [ ] Very old, legacy scientific software on TIPCC will be re-installed on C4 if requested
+* [ ] Software: Very old, legacy scientific software on TIPCC will be re-installed on C4 if requested
-* [ ] MATLAB using UCSF site-wide licenses
+* [ ] Software: MATLAB using UCSF site-wide licenses

-### Documentation and support

-* [ ] Torque-to-Slurm translation table
+* [ ] Documentation: Torque-to-Slurm translation table
-* [ ] Common TIPCC-to-C4 migration issues and conflicts documented
+* [ ] Documentation: Common TIPCC-to-C4 migration issues and conflicts documented
-* [ ] c4-announce mailing list
+* [ ] Support: c4-announce mailing list

-### Miscellaneous

-* [ ] Expand existing Bash configuration to Csh
+* [ ] Shell: Expand existing Bash configuration to Csh

-## Migration
+## TIPCC deprecation

-**Who**: All remaining TIPCC users who are not yet on C4

-### Accounts
+**Period**: To be decided (sometimes during spring 2021)

+**Goal** Bring down any dependencies on TIPCC to a minimum to the point where we can shutdown TIPCC forever.

+**Expectation** TIPCC is kept on life support only!
+TIPCC might crash at any time!

-* [ ] All TIPCC users should start migrating to C4
+* [ ] All TIPCC users should migrate to C4

-### Software

 * [ ] We will attempt to accommodate legacy-software needs as far as possible

-## TIPCC deprecation

-* [ ] TIPCC is kept on life support only!
-* [ ] TIPCC might crash at any time!

 ## Accomplished milestones

+### Initial setup (until 2020-08-31)

 * Storage: Global scratch storage on BeeGFS parallel file system (2020-07-01)
-* Login: 2 login nodes (June 2020)
 * Development: Added three development nodes (2020-08-13)
-* Compute nodes: 6 communal compute nodes (6*32=192 physical cores)
 * Software: Replicate the core software that is installed on [Wynton HPC] on development and compute nodes (2020-08-19)
 * Software: Added the CBI software stack (2020-08-20)
+* Miscellaneous: Hosts can now send email notifications (2020-08-21)
+* Login: Two login nodes with DNS records (2020-08-26)
-* Deployment of new machines: Automated deployment
+* Deployment: Automated deployment of new hosts using Ansible (2020-08-31)
+* Compute nodes: Five working communal compute nodes (192 physical cores each) (2020-08-31)

+### Alpha testing (2020-09-01--2020-11-31)

+**Goal**: We will implement essential features that we missed previously.
+We will address feature requests that are straightforward to implement.
+More complex feature requests will be saved for later.
+At the end of this phase, we will have a rudimentary HPC environment that will allow advanced users to run scientific jobs.

+**Expectation**: All (login, development, and compute) nodes may be rebooted at any time in order to be updated.
+We will however try our best to avoid sudden reboots without notifications.

+* C4 help user issue tracker (2020-09-01)
+* Lab compute nodes: 3 new lab-specific compute nodes (2020-09-10)
+* Software: Standard for installing and sharing software across labs under `/software` (2020-09-10)
+* GUI: X11 forwarding enabled (2020-09-14)
+* Software: Core CentOS software is automatically updated on a regular basis (2020-09-15)
+* Compute nodes: Added a sixth communal compute nodes (192 physical cores) (2020-09-17)
-* Backup: Users' home folders backed up on a nightly basis
+* Backup: Users' `/c4/home` folders and `/software` backed up on a nightly basis (2020-09-22)
+* Shells: Shells idle for more 24 hours are automatically logged out (2020-09-24)
 * Network: 10 Gbps
+* Scheduler: All jobs run with cgroups-limited memory and core allocations (2020-10-01)
+* Storage: Legacy TIPCC storage `/data` and `/work` mounted on C4 (2020-10-27)
+* Scheduler: Job-specific `TMPDIR` on `/scratch` automatically deleted afterward (2020-10-30)
+* Scratch storage: Old files on local `/tmp`, local `/scratch`, and global `/c4/scratch` are automatically cleaned out (2020-11-02)
 * File transfers: Globus is supported (2020-11-02)
+* Lab storage: All lab storage on TIPCC is now also mounted on C4 (2020-11-03)

+### Beta testing (2020-12-01--2021-01-11)

+**Goal**: At the end of this phase, we will have a solid HPC environment that will allow the majority of users to run scientific jobs on C4 that they previously ran on TIPCC.
+We are confident that we can go forward with inviting all TIPCC users.

+**Expectation**: Avoid running multi-day jobs on the scheduler because compute nodes may need to be taken offline and rebooted as soon as possible, even if it requires terminating running jobs.
+Login, data-transfer, and development nodes will be rebooted after asking all users to logged out.

 * Account management: All accounts and authentication is done via LDAP (2020-12-16)
+* Scheduler: Default Slurm partitions configured (2021-01-07)
+* Scheduler: Default email address for job notifications (2021-01-11)
+* Compute nodes: Added one communal compute node (12 physical cores each) from TIPCC (2021-01-08)
+* Lab compute nodes: Added two lab compute nodes (64 physical cores each) from TIPCC (2021-01-08)
+* Documentation: A fully validated website for the C4 environment (2020-01-08)

 See also [News].

 [TIPCC]: https://ucsf-ti.github.io/tipcc-web/